Travis Barker: Influences and favorite drummers

-Barker told CBS Local that his first ever hero was Animal from The Muppets, crediting the character as his inspiration to pursue drumming; Barker would eventually play along with Animal and Dr. Teeth and the Electric Mayhem on a 2012 episode of Jimmy Kimmel Live!.
+Barker told CBS Local that his first ever hero was Animal from The Muppets, crediting the character as his inspiration to pursue drumming; Barker would eventually play along with Animal and Dr. Teeth and the Electric Mayhem on a 2012 episode of Jimmy Kimmel Live!, and would appear alongside Animal in the pre-show video for Rock 'n' Roller Coaster Starring the Muppets at Disney's Hollywood Studios.
 He also cites John Bonham of Led Zeppelin, Alex Van Halen of Van Halen, Tommy Lee of Mötley Crüe, and Danny Carey of Tool as his favorite drummers.
 In a 2016 Q&A with Vevo, Barker credited Buddy Rich as the greatest drummer of all time.
 He also stated that Van Halen's "Jump" was the first song he learned on the drums.

 Personal life

 Plane crash (2008)

 I opened a door, and my hands caught fire.
 I ran to get out of the plane, but I fell through a wing.
 I immediately soaked up with jet fuel and caught fire.
 And then I was on fire, running like hell.
 I was running for my family: I didn't care about anything except being with my dad, my sister, Shanna, my three kids.
 I'm completely naked, holding my genitals—everything else is on fire—and I'm running, trying to put myself out.